MetaLend-DeFi/MetaLend-Liquidations/README.md

     * check response and copy your `jwt` - this is your API key
 2. Get a list of shortfall borrowers
     * using any programming language make a get request to https://api.metalend.tech/liquidation/v2/get-borrowers while passing your JWT as "Authorization" header
     * the data returned is an object with addresses of all shortfall borrowers to their respective shortfall denominated in wei WETH.
-The amount of shortfall reflects approximately how much can be liquidated from the borrower.
+The amount of shortfall reflects approximately how much can be liquidated from the borrower
     * please keep in mind the endpoint is limited to 1 request per 1 minute.
 We update the list once per half an hour anyway, so further requests are not necessary
 3. Now that you have a list of borrowers, you can call several view functions with chain requests
     * setup your provider with Ronin RPC - https://api.roninchain.com/rpc